-LBN is the administering authority for the Fund.
+London Borough of Newham is the administering authority for the Fund.
 Organisations, known as admitted and scheduled bodies may also participate in the Fund - scheduled bodies have a right to be incorporated, whereas admitted bodies require the agreement of the administering authority.